pdfcpu/pdfcpu/content/form/form_fill.md

 issues then the following configuration option may help:
 `needAppearances: true`

-When filling radio button groups you may either provide the text or the array index as value.
+When filling radio button groups you may provide either the displayed choice or its array index.
+Export the form first if you need to see the exact choices.
+Choice names containing spaces or `#` characters are supported, including in forms created with older pdfcpu releases.

+When pdfcpu generates field appearances, it uses the font encoding stored in the form.
+If the form does not define a usable glyph for a value, filling reports an error instead of silently displaying the wrong character.

 Have a look at some [examples](#examples).